Recycling donated bikes to raise money for charity.

-- Almsford Family Fun Day, Sunday 20th May.
-We will be offering free basic bike repairs and advice, plus we will have some fun bikes to try out and some bike related games to play
+- Almsford Family Fun Day, Sunday 20th May, with some fun bikes to try out and some bike related games

 - Spring Bank Holiday weekend in Westcliffe Hall.
-We will be offering free basic bike repairs, information, bike sales, competitions and refreshments
+We had free basic bike repairs, information, bike sales, competitions and refreshments

-- Puncture repair training: We will be running some short classes on how to check your bike and repair a puncture.
-These will be 1000-1200 on Friday 1st.
-You will need to sign up for these by email via the Contact Us page.
+- Puncture repair training: We ran some short classes on how to check your bike and repair a puncture.

-- Sunday 3rd June we will be by the Bilton entrance to the Greenway track to Ripley.
-We will be doing bike checks and basic repairs and we will have a few fun bikes to try out.
+- Sunday 3rd June we were by the Bilton entrance to the Greenway track to Ripley.
+We did bike checks and basic repairs.

 Check out the fun video compilation put together by Cycling UK and photographer Joolze Dymon at last year’s events: